logo Silver level

 Nic Claxton is expected to remain with the Nets on a four-year deal, per Yahoo’s Jake Fischer.

 Advice: Claxton will be a coveted free agent, but Brooklyn is expected to retain him on a deal that will cost them anywhere from $80-100 million over four years.
 He has been an excellent fantasy option the last two years, and that won’t change if he remains with the Nets.
 However, that will likely prevent Noah Clowney from moving into a prominent role in his second season with the team.
-They can legally begin negotations with Claxton as soon as the NBA Finals conclude, so he may have a new deal in place within the next few weeks.
-Rotoworld Yesterday, 12:10 pm
+They can legally begin negotiations with Claxton as soon as the NBA Finals conclude, so he may have a new deal in place within the next few weeks.
+Rotoworld Friday, 12:10 pm

 • Jaden McDaniels scores eight points in Game 5 loss